mingkaic/rocnnet/tenncor/tests/test.md

 Test quality is defined by the code coverage.

-In terms of test coverage, we will favor fuzz testing over manual test cases (due to the random nature of neural nets which is our target domain).
+Fuzz testing is a technique used to discover errors by inputting massive amounts of random data in attempt to crash the system.
+For now the quantity of data is controlled by the number of test iterations.

 #### Requirements

-Code Coverage: (not fulfilled)
+Code Coverage:

-- Function coverage: 100%
+- Function coverage: minimum 90%
 - Branch coverage: minimum 80%
+- Statement coverage: minimum 80%